-- Understanding the beacon
+- Understanding the beacon...

 - Single beacon in common signal format

 - Multiple beacons in each signal format

-- Contention access mechanism

-- Using sensed power as sensed carrier

-- Split CAP into multiple CAPs for each signal format

-Multiple Beaconing
+Multiple Beaconing using polling signal

 - Multiple beacons are preferable. - Single common beacon should be sent in the simplest format (e.g. OOK).
 But that beacon has drawbacks. (transmission range, resistance to multi-path, etc.) - Only PNC-enabled devices should have multiple PHYs capability. - In 802.15.3 basis, only PNC sends beacons, so overhead of multiple beacons is not large. - If PNC has multiple PHYs capability, it is possible to relay packets among different PHY devices. - Factors for further considerations: - Scheduling multiple beacon transmission - Coexistence scenario among HEP and LEP systems